 Senior Representation Policy & Process

-Players who register for the Senior representation squad or are selected to come into the squad by PNZ or coaches must:
+A player who registers for the Senior representation squad or is selected to enter the squad by Petanque New Zealand (PNZ) or coaches must:

-- Must participate in a minimum of one National Championships every year.
+- Have participated in a minimum of one National Championship in the previous 12 months.

-- Accept that selectors decisions are final; there is no appeal process.
+- Accept that selectors decisions are final; there is no appeal.